Skip to content

 • Role: Storage Blob Data Contributor

-• Select member: Choose the privacera-monitoring-identity managed identity
+• Select member: Choose the privacera-monitoring-sp service principal

 4. Click Save.